DdIiVvYyAaMm/Computation-Communication-Fusion/README.md

 Call `run.py`

 ## comp_comm_kernel
+This folder contains two cuda files: gemm.cu and optimized.cu.
+The first is a simple gemm kernel implementation that we use as a baseline.
+The optimized.cu is a manually optimized tiled base matrix multiplication.
+Additionally, this folder has a build.sh and clean.sh bash scripts that are self explanatory.
+The build script will generate 3 cuda binaries:
+- original.cu: this is a manually compiled cuda binary of gemm.cu without our llvm optimization pass applied to it
+- optimized.cu: this is a manually compiled cuda binary of gemm.cu with our Loop Tiling LLVM pass applied to it
+- manually_optimized.cu: this is a manually compiled cuda binary of optimized.cu without our llvm pass applied to it

+You can build the cuda binaries by calling `./build.sh`

+Once you have built the cuda binaries you can run them using the associated *_gemm_run.py.
+This file will generate a random matrix of size 512x512, run the kernel on your gpu, and validate that the result computed is valid.

 ## hello_world
 This folder contains a cpp file that print hello world by calling a function.
 It was used to validate that a cpp file could be manually compiled to an executable whilst generating every intermediate representation.
 This folder is included but not part of our solution.